Il secondo tragico Fantozzi: Cineforum

 The powerful Professor Riccardelli is a CEO that 20 years ago hired Fantozzi (asking anomalous questions about silent films) as a "sponge for stamps" assignment.
 As an avant-garde cinema enthusiast, he periodically forces his underlings to watch boring and long foreign silent films such as Day of Wrath, Man of Aran, and Battleship Potemkin, mobbing a bored Fantozzi in debate sessions after screenings while his servile and hypocritical colleagues fake enjoy the films.
 One of this screenings forces Megacompany clerks to miss the real-time broadcast of an important world championship soccer match.
 In after-movie debate, Fantozzi rides disgruntled employees, openly denouncing the movie as "a utter bullcrap" (which results in a 92 minutes-long standing ovations, "a new world record") and takes CEO Riccardelli hostage, watching B movies and destroying reels of his beloved films.
 Eventually the police sedate the rebellion and the clerks are forced to reenact key scenes of Battleship Potemkin every Saturday as punishment.

 Night Club

-Unexpectedly home alone, Fantozzi calls Calboni and Filini and organizes an night out.
+Unexpectedly home alone, Fantozzi calls Calboni and Filini and organizes a night out.
 Following Calboni's lead, they spend the night in a club, clearly a front for prostitution, buying everything possible.
 The bill is astronomical (over 3000 £, $3200) and of course it's Fantozzi who sacrifices years of savings to pay.
 Later they can not find the money to pay for the many taxis Calboni had booked, leaving Filini to face the angry drivers.
 As the only one with enough money to pay a girl, Calboni betrays his wife, Miss Silvani, the longtime target of Fantozzi's unrequited love.